johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
-    This starts out pretty tame and then *wham*: the beat kicks in and it's party time.
+    This starts out pretty tame and then *wham*: the beat kicks in and it’s party time.

-    This reminds be a little of a Dua Lipa's [*Levitating*](https://www.youtube.com/watch?v=TUVcZfQe-Kw), with some vibes from the Middle East smothered on top.
-It's fun with a strong vocal.
+    This reminds be a little of a Dua Lipa’s [*Levitating*](https://www.youtube.com/watch?v=TUVcZfQe-Kw), with some vibes from the Middle East smothered on top.
+It’s fun with a strong vocal.

 - country: "Italy"
   emoji: "🇮🇹"